Mary Anne Lowndes, Sponsor, WDNR

 Broad Review Completed: May 2018

 Work Team Status: This team met monthly from December 2016 – March 2017.
 The team continued revising the proposed text throughout 2017, and the draft was released for public review in April 2018.
-Public comments are currently being considered.
+Public comments are currently being considered and the final standard is expected to be published in late-2018.

 Rain Garden How-To’s